Skip to main content

 Payment reliability has a significant influence on supplier loyalty, prioritization, and continuity, particularly during periods of scarcity or disruption.
 Strong payment behavior often becomes the difference between being served and being delayed.

 During the 2021-2022 supply chain crisis, companies that had maintained consistent, reliable payment practices with strategic suppliers received preferential treatment when shortages emerged.
-Relationship capital built through payment discipline was converted directly into operational continuity, while competitors faced delays.
+Relationship capital built through payment discipline converted directly into operational continuity, while competitors faced delays.

 6. Financial Return (The New Reality)